Henric Streitman: World War I and People's Party

 After the German capitulation, Streitman returned at the center of Romanian cultural life.
 He became known as the owner of a library and art salon, Hasefer, which occupied a Venetian-style villa in Bucharest.
 In January 1919, he was at the forefront of trade unionism in Greater Romania, becoming co-founder of the Union of Professional Journalists (UZP).
 At age 44, he was the oldest member, unanimously voted in as UZP President following a proposal made by Pamfil Șeicaru.
 A detailed account by researcher Aurelia Lăpușan notes that Streitman was only elected because the favorite, Nicolae Constantin Batzaria, declined to take office.
+In tandem, Streitman made sustained efforts to return as a press magnate.
+In February 1919, he announced that he was going to relaunch Prezentul, alongside a magazine of his own, called Calea ("The Way").
 A February 1920 note by fellow Jewish writer I. Peltz informed the general public that Steitman was again preparing his own "entirely original magazine for social and political critique".
 Streitman also reentered politics, now as a committed anticommunist.
 As Brătescu writes, he rejected socialism altogether after the October Revolution, and supported the National Liberal Party without joining its ranks.
 Alongside reporter Adolphe Clarnet and novelist Dinu Nicodin, he joined the entourage of politician Nicolae Săveanu, always appearing in Săveanu's company at Casa Capșa restaurant.

 Before the electoral year 1920, Streitman joined the politically diverse People's Party (PP), where he worked alongside the Romanian nationalist poet, Octavian Goga.
 The Jewish journalist sent articles to the PP's own press organ, Îndreptarea.
 He was an enthusiastic follower of the party leader, General Alexandru Averescu.
 In retrospect, he spoke of Averescu as an "imperturbable and incorruptible" figures, chosen by providence to enact a program of "prosperity and order".
 Streitman was nominated for an eligible seat in a Jewish circumscription, in the newly attached region of Transylvania.
 Goga campaigned in his favor, telling Jewish voters that "a Jewish intellectual of the Old Kingdom" would be best positioned to advance their demands; Streitman failed at convincing them, probably because Transylvanian Jews wished to be considered separate from the Old-Kingdom Jews.
 More recognition of his public role in Jewish and Romanian life came in early 1921, when the PP government assigned him to welcome back in Romania Moses Gaster, the expelled Jewish community leader and scholar.
 Streitman met Gaster at Curtici, and led him to Arad, inspiring his subsequent address to the city's Jewish community.